PramodKumarYadav/WebdriverCI/readme.md

     - For Powershell ease of use.
 - Docker-Desktop

+## Software dependencies
+Once we start running tests with (and in) Docker, these dependencies will be removed and reduced only to having Docker desktop installed on your machine)
+- GIT installed
+- JDK installed
+- Maven installed

+Versions used
+> PS D:\WebdriverCI> java -version
+- java version "10.0.2" 2018-07-17
+> PS D:\WebdriverCI> mvn -version
+- Apache Maven 3.5.4 (1edded0938998edf8bf061f1ceb3cfdeccf443fe; 2018-06-17T20:33:14+02:00)

 ## Manual setup (Without dockers)
 Download latest chrome driver:
 - [Download chrome driver](https://sites.google.com/a/chromium.org/chromedriver/downloads)